murphye/cheap-gke-cluster/README.md

 ## Next Steps For Using Your Cheap GKE Cluster

-### Deploying Another Application and Using Gloo Edge to Route Traffic
+### Understanding Gloo Edge

 [Gloo Edge](https://docs.solo.io/gloo-edge/master/) provides powerful traffic routing capabilities that go far beyond the standard [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 As Gloo Edge uses Envoy, capabilities such as retries help improve the resiliency of routing to applications in your cluster that is using Spot VM node instances.

 It's beneficial, but not required, to [install `glooctl`](https://docs.solo.io/gloo-edge/master/installation/glooctl_setup/) to work with Gloo Edge.

+### Update Config and Deploy Another Application

 Next you should proceed with:

 1. Examining `virtualservice.yaml` and [understand how it works](https://docs.solo.io/gloo-edge/master/introduction/traffic_management/).
 1. Deploying your own application onto your new Kubernetes cluster.
 1. Modifying `virtualservice.yaml` to use your application's upstream.
 You can view upstreams with `glooctl get upstream`.
 Make sure the application is available at `/` or the Load Balancer health checks will fail.
+You may choose to rewrite the path as is done in `virtualservice.yaml` or change the `regional-l7-xlb-map-http` in `load-balancer.tf`.

 ### Use Anti-Affinity Rules for Application Resilency